 How to Make Cauliflower Curry Andhra Style:

-- Add salt, turmeric powder, red chili powder and pour water.
+- Add red chili powder and coriander powder, mix well.